 Five workout lessons that you can use to improve your marketing fitness.

-I go to the gym (a “health and fitness club”) about four times per week, so I usually notice changes to the facility or environment.
-Last Saturday must have been the official start of the holiday rush.
+I go to the gym (a “health and fitness club”) about five times per week, so I usually notice changes to the facility or environment.
+Last Saturday was the official start of the start of a 60-day challenge event.
 Where there are normally just a handful of members slogging it out on the machines, the place was packed with a fresh set of new faces.
 It was the same on Sunday and Monday, confirming my scientific theory.

 While riding the exercise bike, I started thinking about the similarities between a gym membership and a successful marketing program.
 Both require effort to get into “shape.”
 Both require some sort of investment.
 And, some say, both are also painful.
 But if you can keep up the level of activity, both will pay off big dividends.
 After 45 minutes on the bike, I wrote down these five gym-is-like-marketing analogies:

 - Goals and metrics are critical.
 You need to understand what you’re trying to accomplish and then measure progress toward those goals.
 Website traffic and phone calls are great short-term measures of future marketing success, just like incremental resistance settings are an indication of momentum toward fitness improvement.